 HYDROS Control 2 – An Entry Level Controller

 The Hydros Control 2 is a step up from the Inkbird.
 It has the wifi features and more.
 It can control temperature and a number of devices, detect leaks, and more.
-It was developed to be a cheaper alternative to the Neptune APEX and a worthy successor to the Reefkeeper entry level controller.
+It was developed to be a cheaper alternative to the Neptune APEX and a worthy successor to the Reefkeeper entry-level controller.

 This controller provides even better assurance that your temperatures stay stable.
 I typically go with an inkbird on smaller budget builds, but if I have more budget and my client isn’t looking to get an APEX, this is a definite consideration for me.
-If you are looking for a compete solution, I would recommend looking into my best aquarium controller post for details about controllers that are able to automation multiple aquarium functions.
+If you are looking for a compete solution, I would recommend looking into my best aquarium controller post for details about controllers that are able to automate multiple aquarium functions.

-The Best Aquarium Cooling Fan – The Final Fail Safe
+The Best Aquarium Cooling Fan – The Final Fail-Safe

 Since these aquarium heater controllers have the ability to cool down a tank, let’s get a reasonable piece of cooling equipment.
 An aquarium chiller is going to be out of the budget range of many aquarists so a cooling fan is a good option for us to look into.

-The IPETTITE Aquarium Cooling Fan is a very reasonable piece of an equipment when teamed with an aquarium heater controller can provide some cooling the event your tank gets too warm.
-It’s not a chiller, but it should get you by for most situations.
+The IPETTITE Aquarium Cooling Fan is a very reasonable piece of equipment when teamed with an aquarium heater controller can provide some cooling in the event your tank gets too warm.
+It’s not a chiller, but it should get you by in most situations.
 If you need to take it to another level, you can try looking at my best aquarium chiller post for options regarding chillers.

 What Is The Best 300W Aquarium Heater?

 The best 300W aquarium heater is going to be the BRS titanium heating element.
-At this size and given the likely size and value of your livestock, it’s best to invest in a titanium heater that uses a high quality controller.
+At this size and given the likely size and value of your livestock, it’s best to invest in a titanium heater that uses a high-quality controller.
 The BRS heating element achieves this at a decent price.

 How Often Should I Replace Aquarium Heaters?

 Ideally, you should never have to replace an aquarium heater.
 Unfortunately, that is not the reality in the hobby.
 The unfortunate fact is that heaters are replaced when they fail – which results in catastrophic results.
 To avoid this, you should replace a heater every 2 years.
-You could alternatively invest in a high end heater like the Helios and likely keep them for the life of the tank.
+You could alternatively invest in a high-end heater like the Helios and likely keep them for the life of the tank.